Skip to Main Content

 uro aims

-The Virginia Mason program provides ample research opportunities, both basic science and clinical, protected research time, and faculty that is engaged at the local and national level of their subspecialty fields.
-A unique strength of this residency is the deep-seated camaraderie amongst the residents, and the tight-knit community of the Urology Department and Virginia Mason Medical Center as a whole.
+Virginia Mason Urology residents will have the opportunity to participate in clinical research projects through faculty that are engaged at the local and national level of their subspecialty fields.
+A unique strength of this residency is the deep-seated camaraderie amongst the residents, and the tight-knit community of the Section of Urology and Virginia Mason Medical Center (VMMC) as a whole.

 While residents will be carefully and attentively guided through their training, they will be expected to have graduated responsibility as they mature in their clinical and surgical skills and knowledge base.